 22. James Spader - Jason 'Stanky' Hanky in "The Apology" (December 11, 1997)

-On Seinfeld: This one's pushing it—Spader had already been in several notable films before he appeared on Seinfeld—but it was a great performance.
+On Seinfeld: This one's definitely pushing it—Spader had already been in several notable films before he appeared on Seinfeld—but it was a great performance.
 He played a recovering alcoholic who, during Step Nine of Alcoholics Anonymous' Twelve Steps, apologizes to everyone he has ever wronged—except George.

 Since Seinfeld: Spader has been a mainstay in indie films and has won three Emmys for his TV work.
 His most recent gig has him starring as Raymond "Red" Reddington in NBC's The Blacklist.